Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Data and Methodology

 Using the shares measured from the data and the estimated exogenous changes in final demand, shifters can be aggregated to create industry $r$ in country $i$ effective demand shocks at time $t$

 Where the effective sales shares are evaluated at time $t=0$ to eliminate the dependence of destination shares themselves on simultaneous demand changes.
 This procedure implies that sales shares from $i$ do not affect $\hat \eta_{jt}(i,r)$ and, therefore, $\hat\eta_{it}^r$.\footnote{In an alternative aggregation strategy in which I use time-varying sales shares, I follow \cite{borusyak} and test pre-trends, namely that the sales shares are conditionally uncorrelated to the destination shifters.
-The results are reported in Table \ref{orthogonality_test} in Appendix \ref{orthogonalitysection}.
-I find no evidence of pre-trends.}
+The results are reported in Table \ref{orthogonality_test} in Appendix \ref{app:data}.
+I find no evidence of pre-trends.} \begin{nonumexample} Suppose that I observe US, Indian, and Chinese producers of cars, textiles, and furniture.
+When estimating the change in the final demand faced by the U.S. car manufacturing industry, I exclude the U.S. as a production country.
+In principle, this leaves me with identifying demand changes from sales of Indian and Chinese cars, textiles, and furniture producers to American, Indian, and Chinese consumers.
+However, if Chinese and American cars are very substitutable, then the observed sales of Chinese cars might be related to supply shocks to American car manufacturers.
+To avoid this type of reverse causality, I also restrict the analysis to sectors $s\neq r$, which, in this example, would be restricting to textile and furniture producers.
+In summary, when studying the observed change in final demand for U.S. car manufacturers, I exploit variation from sales of Indian and Chinese textile and furniture manufacturers to US, Indian, and Chinese consumers.

+The type of changes picked up by the instrument are common shifts across products within a destination.
+For example, a fiscal expansion in China such that households' disposable income increases by 8\% represents a common shifter across all goods purchased by Chinese consumers.
+This would imply a $\hat\eta_{China}=0.08$.
+If, at the same time, Indian consumers' disposable income is also shifted down by 2\%, I would estimate a $\hat\eta_{India}=-0.02$.
+Then, the shift-share assigns to American car-makers a weighted average of 8\% and -2\% based on the shares of American cars purchased by Chinese and Indian consumers at baseline $\xi_{US,China}^{auto}$ and $\xi_{US,India}^{auto}$.

+As an example of shocks not picked up by the shift-share instrument, suppose that, at time $t$, Indian textile productivity increases.
+This would imply an increase in sales of Indian textiles to consumers everywhere in the world.
+Provided that Indian textiles are a small fraction of, say, Chinese consumers' consumption bundles (implying negligible income effects), this does not induce an increase in Chinese demand for American cars.
+Since this increase in sales is \textit{not} common across all sectors selling to Chinese consumers, it does not affect the estimated $\eta_{China,t}$. \end{nonumexample}